FULL DOSSIER

 Q:What genre is Hope Sandoval?

-Hope Sandoval works in dream pop originating from United States (Los Angeles).
-As a music artist at the "established" level, Hope Sandoval is categorized within the broader dream pop scene.
+Hope Sandoval works in Dream Pop/Alternative Rock originating from United States (California).
+As a music artist at the "established" level, Hope Sandoval has a Wikipedia presence and is categorized within the broader Dream Pop scene.
 They operate independently of major label systems.

 Q:Who are similar artists to Hope Sandoval?

-Fans of Hope Sandoval often also enjoy My Bloody Valentine.
-These artists share common ground in the dream pop space and/or the United States music scene.
-If you appreciate Hope Sandoval's approach to dream pop, these artists offer similar qualities.
+Fans of Hope Sandoval often also enjoy Cat Power, Lana Del Rey, Mazzy Star, My Bloody Valentine, Beach House.
+These artists share common ground in the Dream Pop space and/or the United States music scene.
+If you appreciate Hope Sandoval's approach to dream pop/alternative rock, these artists offer similar qualities.

 Q:Why isn't Hope Sandoval more famous?

-With a Gap Score of 0/100, Hope Sandoval's artistic quality significantly exceeds their current level of recognition (established).
-Contributing factors: they operate without major label backing, which limits access to radio play, editorial playlists, and mainstream press coverage; they lack a Wikipedia page, reducing their visibility in search engines and AI-powered discovery tools; minimal social media and YouTube presence limits their discoverability outside of direct music platforms.
+With a Gap Score of 18/100, Hope Sandoval's artistic quality significantly exceeds their current level of recognition (established).
+Contributing factors: they operate without major label backing, which limits access to radio play, editorial playlists, and mainstream press coverage; with 5K monthly listeners, they haven't yet crossed the algorithmic threshold where streaming platforms begin recommending them organically; minimal social media and YouTube presence limits their discoverability outside of direct music platforms.